How you start a business email is incredibly important.

 What is GMass?

-GMass is a powerful email outreach platform that lets you run email campaigns right from your Gmail inbox.
-With impressive mail merge capabilities, it’s an extremely popular Chrome extension used by employees from major companies like Google, LinkedIn, and Twitter.
+GMass is a powerful email outreach platform that lets you send email campaigns right from your Gmail inbox.
+With impressive mail merge capabilities, it’s a popular Chrome extension used by employees from major companies like Google, LinkedIn, and Twitter.

 How do you get started with GMass?